TartanLlama/etkf/README.md

 }
 ```

+Currently it has only been tested on Linux, but I guess it could work elsewhere if you can get the toolchain set up.

+### How to build:

+    mkdir build
+    cd build
+    cmake -DKEYBOARD_TO_BUILD=<keyboard name> ..
+    make

 ### How to add a new keyboard:

 There is a Python script which will do all of the legwork for you: